 When it comes to choosing a product, many resources are available to help make efficient purchasing decisions.
 University of California policy states that all equipment purchased should be Energy Star qualified, if available.
 UC Davis also encourages sustainable purchasing with a variety of tools, databases and certification processes that can help make sense of your choices.

 UC Davis is also seeking ways to make saving energy economically attractive to campus units, by offering rebates and exchange programs for inefficient equipment currently in use.

 Refrigerators and freezers: Campus units that own a refrigerator or freezer purchased before 1995 should consider replacing or retiring the appliance.
 A rebate is available for units that choose to upgrade their older, inefficient refrigeration models.
 Units who decide to retire a refrigerator or freezer entirely can also receive a monetary award.
-Disposing of the old appliance is also made easier with help from Facilities Management and Bargain Barn.
+Disposing of the old appliance is also made easier with help from Facilities Management and Aggie Surplus.

 Printers: Your unit can buy a newer, more efficient printer to replace more inefficient Hewlett Packard models, thanks to the campus's ability to pool its purchasing power.

 Reduce packaging and paper use

 UC Davis policy states that packing materials should be non-toxic, biodegradable,100-percent post-consumer recycled content that is recyclable or reusable, or not excessive.

 - Buy in bulk and use your own container;

 - Buy products with minimal or recyclable packaging;